 PLO#7: An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-PLO#8: An ability to demonstrate broad knowledge in the field of electrical engineering and specialized knowledge in chosen concentration
+PLO#8: An ability to demonstrate broad knowledge in the field of electrical engineering and related areas.

 The Program Goals, based on the needs of its constituents, are broad statements.
 On the other hand, the Program or Student Outcomes (POs or SOs), derived from Program Goals, are defined in measurable terms and represent the abilities and attributes of students at the time of their graduation.
 Accordingly, there must be a well-defined relationship between Program Outcomes and Program Goals as the former will assist in attaining the latter.
 For the EE program, this relationship is given in Table 1 which shows how SOs will prepare graduates to attain the Program Goals.